Truzor MM Documentation

 - Join the server.
 Both buyer and seller need to be in the Truzor Discord — discord.gg/u3TZ5SXncm.

 - Release.
-Once confirmed on-chain, the sender clicks Release.
-The receiver supplies their payout address.
+Once confirmed on-chain, the Sender clicks Release.
+The Receiver supplies their payout address.
 The bot broadcasts and posts the transaction hash.

 Deal flow